MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 Create a checked build of the preceding code with COE turned on:

 1. Compile the code with `cl -fsanitize=address -Zi coe.cpp`.
-The `-fsanitize=address` switch turns on COE, and `-Zi` creates a separate PDB file that address sanitizer uses to display memory error location information.
+The `-fsanitize=address` switch turns on ASAN, and `-Zi` creates a separate PDB file that address sanitizer uses to display memory error location information.
 1. To send ASAN output to `stdout`, set the `ASAN_OPTIONS` environment variable: `set ASAN_OPTIONS=continue_on_error=1`
 1. Run the test code with: `coe.exe`